TulioHRC/Music-Player/README.md

 ## LOG
 Remembering that the versions above 1.0.0 will restart all the project

+### 1.3.2 (Unlimited playlists)
+- "Scroll" to playlists in the menu
+- Symbols in the up and down buttons

 ### 1.3.1 (Playlist colors)
 - Playlist colors when selected